ev2070/PetalPalettes/README.md

 ## Instructions for Local Use

+### Option A: Run on GameMaker Studio 2

-### Prerequisites
+#### Prerequisites

 - Install [Steam](https://store.steampowered.com/about/download) and create an active Steam account.
 - Install GameMaker Studio 2 on your machine via Steam.
 - Ensure all necessary dependencies are properly installed and configured within GameMaker Studio 2.

-### Steps to Run Petal Palettes Locally
+#### Steps to Run Petal Palettes Locally

-1. Clone this repository in your desired directory.
+1. Clone this repository to your desired directory.
 2. Open Gamemaker Studio 2.
 3. Select "Open Project" and navigate to the directory where the cloned repository is located.
 4. Open the `PetalPalettes.yyp` project file.
 5. Run the project by clicking the play button within GameMaker Studio 2.
 6. Explore and enjoy!

+### Option B: Run the Windows Build

+1. Download the `PetalPalettesWindows.zip` file.
+2. Extract the downloaded `.zip` file.
+3. Open the extracted folder and run the `PetalPalettes.exe` application.
+4. Explore and enjoy!

 ## About